litestar-org/polyfactory/README.md

 libraries, e.g. [SQLModel](https://sqlmodel.tiangolo.com/) or [Ormar](https://collerek.github.io/ormar/), this library
 will work as is out of the box.

-Currently, this library also includes extensions for two ODM libraries - [odmantic](https://github.com/art049/odmantic) and [Beanie](https://github.com/roman-right/beanie).
+Currently, this library also includes extensions for two ODM libraries - [ODMantic](https://github.com/art049/odmantic) and [Beanie](https://github.com/roman-right/beanie).

-### Odmatic
+### Odmantic

 This extension includes a class called `OdmanticModelFactory` and it can be imported from `pydantic_factory.extensions`.
 This class is meant to be used with the `Model` and `EmbeddedModel` classes exported by the library, but it will also